 Four Corners Monument

 The four corners monument marks the point where four USA states, Colorado, Utah, Arizona, and New Mexico, meet.
 This is the only quadripoint (point on Earth where four distinct territories meet) in the USA.

-The monument attracts thousands of tourists each year, who want to visit this geographic landmark, and if possible, be in the four states at the same time.
+The monument attracts thousands of tourists each year, who want to visit this geographic landmark, and, if possible, be in the four states simultaneously.

 Controversially the monument doesn’t actually mark the exact locations where the four states meet; the exact point is about 1800 feet east of where the Four Corners marker had initially been intended to be located by the US Congress in 1863.